OpenEvalProject/evals/manuscripts/elife-15192/v2/manuscript.md

 Finally, we tested whether these task-based effects of instructions on neural activation were related to our quantitative models and effects on behavior.
 We used each individual’s ρ parameter (based on within-subjects model fitting; see Materials and Methods) to characterize the behavioral effects of instructions on SCR and aversive learning.
 We tested for correlations between this quantity and the magnitude of the instructed reversal effect (CS x Phase interaction) as well as the main effect without reversal ([previous CS+ > previous CS-] ∪ [new CS- > new CS+]), using an exploratory threshold of p <0.001, uncorrected.
 We found that the magnitude of the behavioral reversal effect was positively correlated with instructed reversal effects in bilateral dorsolateral prefrontal cortex (DLPFC), bilateral caudate tail and thalamus, dACC, and right anterior insula (see Figure 5C, Figure 5—figure supplement 3, and Figure 5—figure supplement 3—source data 1).
 Conversely, differential responses in the amygdala (which did not reverse with instructions) were strongest in those individuals whose behavior showed the weakest influence of instructions (see Figure 5C, Figure 5—figure supplement 3, and Figure 5—figure supplement 3—source data 2).

-## Relationship between instructed reversal effects and dorsolateral prefrontal cortex response to instructions
+### Relationship between instructed reversal effects and dorsolateral prefrontal cortex response to instructions

 The results reported above reveal dissociable effects of instructions on individual brain regions involved in aversive learning, and relate neural effects with observed behavior.
 Our final question was whether responses to instructions themselves influence subsequent learning-related neural responses.
 To understand how instructions influence aversive learning, we searched for brain regions that were uniquely sensitive to instructions, i.e. that showed a group difference across trials (CS onset, collapsed across CS+ and CS-).
-Although no regions survived FDR-correction, the left dorsolateral prefrontal cortex (DLPFC; middle frontal gyrus, peak voxel xyz = [-43 43 21]) showed greater activation across all trials in the Instructed Group at an uncorrected threshold of p<0.001 (
+Although no regions survived FDR-correction, the left dorsolateral prefrontal cortex (DLPFC; middle frontal gyrus, peak voxel xyz = [-43 43 21]) showed greater activation across all trials in the Instructed Group at an uncorrected threshold of p<0.001 (Figure 6A).

 ![Figure 6.](https://cdn.elifesciences.org/articles/15192/elife-15192-fig6-v2.jpg)

 **Figure 6.:** (A) The left dorsolateral prefrontal cortex (DLPFC) showed group differences across all trials, with greater activation in the Instructed Group than the Uninstructed Group.
 (B) We extracted the magnitude of the DLPFC response to instructions for each individual within the Instructed Group.
 C) The magnitude of the DLPFC response to instructions was correlated with the magnitude of instructed reversals in VMPFC/OFC (left) and dorsal putamen (right).
 High DLPFC responders showed larger reversals, with putamen activation to the new CS+ relative to the new CS-and VMPFC/OFC deactivation to the new CS+ relative to the new CS-.
-See also Figure Supplement 1 and Figure 6—figure supplement 1—source data 1.DOI: http://dx.doi.org/10.7554/eLife.15192.029
+See also Figure Supplement 1 and Figure 6—figure supplement 1—source data 1.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/15192/elife-15192-fig6-figsupp1-v2.jpg)

 **Figure 6—figure supplement 1.:** Voxelwise FDR-corrected results of brain-behavior correlations that tested for correlations between each Instructed individual’s DLPFC response to instructions (see Figure 6) and the magnitude of the reversal effect or absence of reversals using an exploratory threshold of p<0.001, uncorrected.
 Regions in warm colors show positive correlations between the magnitude of the DLPFC response and the strength of reversal, while regions in cool colors show negative correlations.
 We focused on Instructed Group learners for these analyses (n = 20).
-For complete results in tabular format, please see 'Figure 6—figure supplement 1—source data 1'.DOI: http://dx.doi.org/10.7554/eLife.15192.03010.7554/eLife.15192.031Figure 6—figure supplement 1—source data 1.This table presents brain regions in which the DLPFC response correlated positively (warm) or negatively (cool) with the magnitude of the CS x Phase interaction, which indicates differential responses (CS+ vs CS-) that reverse upon instruction in Instructed Group learners (n = 20).
-Results are whole-brain FDR-corrected (q < 0.05) and clusters are defined based on contiguity with voxels at uncorrected p<0.001 and p<0.01.DOI: http://dx.doi.org/10.7554/eLife.15192.031
+For complete results in tabular format, please see 'Figure 6—figure supplement 1—source data 1'.

 We then tested whether responses to instructions in this DLPFC region predicted the extent to which regions reversed immediately with instructions.
 We extracted DLPFC activation to the presentation of instructions for each Instructed Group participant (Figure 6B), and correlated this quantity with the magnitude of the instructed reversal effect (the CS x Phase interaction reported above) throughout the brain.
 We observed significant positive correlations in the right putamen (peak voxel xyz = [24 8 11]) and negative correlations in the VMPFC/mOFC (peak voxel xyz = [-5 40 -17]; see Figure 6C), although the VMPFC/mOFC cluster was slightly smaller than our cluster threshold (9 voxels rather than 10).
 In both cases, individuals who showed greater DLPFC activation during instruction showed stronger reversals, with greater activation to the current CS+ than CS- in the putamen, and greater deactivation to the current CS+ in the VMPFC/mOFC.
 Whole brain results are reported in Figure 6—figure supplement 1 and Figure 6—figure supplement 1—source data 1.